Mitoxantrone For Dogs

 When to Not Use Mitoxantrone for Dogs

-Cardiac (heart) toxicity may be more common in patients with prior treatment with anthracyclines, which are agents with a similar action to anthracenedione.
-Heart toxicity may also be more common in dogs with prior mediastinal radiotherapy, or with pre-existing cardiovascular (heart and vessel) disease.
 A dog treated for lymphoma developed cardiac toxicity after being treated with three different anthracycline class drugs.13 The heart disease was attributed to the medications.

-Studies haven’t been done yet to see if mitoxantrone is safe for dogs with impaired liver function, so we don’t know if it could be problematic for these dogs.8
+Studies haven’t been done yet to see if mitoxantrone is safe for dogs with pre-existing impaired liver function, so we don’t know if it could be problematic for these dogs.8

-How to Give Mitoxantrone
+How Mitoxantrone Is Given

-Mitoxantrone can be combined with local radiation, but bloodwork needs to be monitored for low white blood cell counts before administration.
+Mitoxantrone can also be combined with local radiation, but bloodwork needs to be monitored for low white blood cell counts before administration.

 What If I Miss a Dose?